Applying to the EPS Graduate Program

 Contacting potential advisors

-The Department of Earth and Planetary Sciences provides all of its Ph.D. students with at least five years of tuition support, Northwestern student health insurance, and a stipend, provided they maintain satisfactory progress towards the completion of their degrees.
-Over the course of the program, funding typically includes a combination of teaching assistantships, research assistantships, university fellowships or other departmental support.
-Students may apply for additional internal financial support for field research and travel to conferences and professional meetings.
-We strongly support our students in applying for competitive external fellowships during their Ph.D. training, to enhance their professional trajectories.
-To qualify for teaching assistantships, foreign students must demonstrate proficiency in spoken English.
+Our program provides all accepted Ph.D. students with at least five years of full support – a competitive stipend, tuition, and student health insurance – provided they maintain satisfactory progress towards the completion of their degrees.
+We also strongly support our students in applying for competitive external fellowships and research grants during their Ph.D. training, to enhance their professional trajectories.

 Application Details